multiprocessio/datastation/README.md

 In desktop mode and server mode:

 * Build reports with graphs, charts and tables
-* Import all of your data without ETL processes, just basic API access
+* Easily fetch any/all of your data
-  * Query all kinds of databases, locally or over SSH
+  * Query SQL, NoSQL, metrics, and document databases
-  * Query HTTP servers, locally or over SSH
+  * Query API servers
-  * Read all kinds of files from disk, locally or over SSH
+  * Load Excel, Parquet, CSV, JSON, and log files from disk
 * Script against data in Python, JavaScript, Ruby, Julia, or R
 * Cross-platform: Windows, macOS, and Linux